The Black Dahlia murder site

 Death Location in Los Angeles, California

-The location where Nipsey Hussle murdered
+The location where Nipsey Hussle was killed

 Roughly 2 miles away.